Jelly Donut Pull-Apart Focaccia

 • Glaze: Generously drizzle the vanilla glaze over the entire focaccia while it’s still warm.
 Make sure every piece gets covered.
 The glaze will start to harden as it cools, creating that iconic crackly donut shell.

-• Set: Let the glaze set for 20-30 minutes before serving.
+• Set: Try to let the glaze set for 20 minutes before serving.
 This allows it to harden into that perfect glossy, crackly donut shell.

 Serve: